zbw-lori/lori-dev-env/README.md

 - [MySQL Workbench](https://dev.mysql.com/downloads/workbench/)

 ## developing within the container

+Copy the `templates/.env-template` file to the root as `.env` and update the values accordingly to your system.

 After installing all the extensions above, you can clone the repo and start all containers with `docker compose up` (check current directory).